Gabrielle Drake

 Gabrielle Drake (born 30 March 1944) is a British actress.
 She appeared in the 1970s in television series The Brothers and UFO.
 In the early 1970s she appeared in several erotic roles on screen.
 She later took parts in soap operas Crossroads and Coronation Street.
 She has also had a stage career.

 Her brother was the musician Nick Drake, whose work she has consistently helped to promote since his death in 1974.

 Early life and education

-Drake was born in Lahore, British India, the daughter of Rodney Drake and amateur songwriter Molly Drake.
+Drake was born in Lahore, British India, the daughter of Rodney Shuttleworth Drake (1908 - 1988) and amateur songwriter Molly Drake.
+She is the sister of songwriter and composer Nick Drake.
 Her father was an engineer working for the Bombay Burmah Trading Corporation.
 The family moved from Burma to Britain when she was eight.